top of page

 The Moment It Hit Me

-With time and experience, I had been promoted to our investment committee responsible for all of our investments and strategies.
-Our approach was to invest in high-quality businesses at attractive valuations and we did that in a disciplined manner.
+With time and experience, I was promoted to our investment committee responsible for all our investments and strategies.
+Our approach was to invest in high-quality businesses at attractive valuations, and we did that in a disciplined manner.

-We had invested in Apple, a decision I supported because I saw it as a gem: a business that had revolutionized communication, computing, media, and entertainment, with industry-leading consumer loyalty, high switching costs, enviable retail channels, and ample cash reserves.
+We had invested in Apple, a decision I supported because I saw it as a gem.
+Apple had revolutionized communication, computing, media, and entertainment.
+It boasted industry-leading consumer loyalty, high switching costs, enviable retail channels, and ample cash reserves.
 The stock was undervalued given its many competitive advantages.

 But nearly a year after Steve Jobs' death, Apple's shares started tanking.
 In our monthly meetings, the committee pushed to sell, but I argued to hold, citing its rock-solid business traits.
 I also personally bought shares with my own savings.

-The stock, however, continued to drop and nearly halved within 6 months.
+The stock continued to drop and nearly halved within six months.
 In my view, Apple had become a steal.
-The committee, however, had enough and was determined to sell, leaving me with no choice but to veto a decision I was convinced was highly likely to harm our clients’ investments.
+The committee, however, was determined to sell, leaving me with no choice but to veto a decision I was convinced would harm our clients’ investments.

 The Incentive Trap

-It wasn’t my reasoning, my communication, or the fact that I wasn’t being understood.
-Management fees are essentially getting paid to breathe—as long as clients stay!
+It wasn’t my reasoning, communication, or the fact that I wasn’t being understood.
+Management fees are essentially paid to breathe—as long as clients stay!

 Most managers earn a fixed fee—typically 1–2% of assets—regardless of performance.
 On the surface, this seems aligned; after all, if they perform well, the assets they manage grow, and so do their fees.
 But dig deeper, and the incentives reveal a trap.

-Superior returns require deviation from the crowd—buying undervalued assets when others flee or are uninterested.
-Yet, for managers, the upside of such differentiation is capped: If proven right, they get praise and modest fee growth, but if they’re wrong—even temporarily—clients withdraw their capital, and managers lose lucrative management fees.
+Superior returns require deviation from the crowd.
+This means buying undervalued assets when others flee or are uninterested.
+Yet, for managers, the upside of such differentiation is capped.
+If proven right, they get praise and modest fee growth.
+But if they’re wrong—even temporarily—clients withdraw their capital, and managers lose lucrative management fees.

-This creates a subtle but critical conflict of interest because when push comes to shove, managers who do not eat their own cooking tend to choose what’s in their best interest.
+This creates a subtle but critical conflict of interest.
+When push comes to shove, managers who do not eat their own cooking tend to choose what’s in their best interest.
 Without personal stakes on the line, decisions skew toward self-preservation rather than bold, value-driven choices for clients.

-By holding dozens, if not hundreds, of investments and going with the crowd instead of against it when it counts, the vast majority of managers create a clever illusion: Active enough to justify active fees, yet close enough to the index they are compared to, to avoid underperforming it strongly—a phenomenon called “index hugging”.
+By holding dozens, if not hundreds, of investments and going with the crowd instead of against it when it counts, the vast majority of managers create a clever illusion.
+They appear active enough to justify active fees, yet close enough to the index they are compared to, to avoid underperforming it strongly—a phenomenon called “index hugging.”

 The result of only pretending to invest actively is damning.
 Before fees and costs, the average active manager performs similarly to their benchmark.
-After fees and costs, over 80% underperform their benchmarks over time according to S&P Global SPIVA, leaving investors with subpar returns.
+After fees and costs, over 80% underperform their benchmarks over time according to S&P Global SPIVA.
+This leaves investors with subpar returns.

 How You Can Protect Yourself

-Insist on fee structures tied to outcomes—ideally no management fees, only sharing in profits above a meaningful hurdle rate, with losses carried forward.
+Insist on fee structures tied to outcomes.
+Ideally, there should be no management fees, only sharing in profits above a meaningful hurdle rate, with losses carried forward.

 True investors act like business owners, not traders.
 Great investments are rare and often unpopular or underestimated.
 Solo decision-makers often outperform committees because they are more likely to invest differently.
-They buy and hold a few—less than 20—exceptional businesses at attractive valuations and let time and compounding do the work because they understand that time and fortune favor great businesses.
+They buy and hold a few—less than 20—exceptional businesses at attractive valuations.
+They let time and compounding do the work because they understand that time and fortune favor great businesses.

 The Payoff